 Green makeover.
 At Enghaveparken in Copenhagen, COWI was part of the project to create room for 24,000 m3 of stormwater as well as green and lush areas for citizens.© cowi

-COWI performed consulting services for the design and the construction supervision of approximately 218 km long section of Tanzam Highway in Tanzania© Tanzania Highway
+COWI performed consulting services for the design and the construction supervision of the approximately 218 km long section of Tanzam Highway in Tanzania.© Tanzania Highway

 The Hålogaland Bridge crosses the Rombaks Fjord in the harsh environment of Northern Norway.
 As project manager, COWI provided basic and detailed design for the bridge as well as construction follow-up.© cowi